-Dr. Torres is a clinical member of the Cancer Prevention and Control research program at Winship Cancer Institute.
-She also holds memberships with American Association for Women Radiologists, American Society for Therapeutic Radiology and Oncology and American Society of Clinical Oncology.
+Dr. Torres holds memberships with American Association for Women Radiologists, American Society for Therapeutic Radiology, and Oncology and American Society of Clinical Oncology.

 Dr. Torres graduated magna cum laude from Harvard University with a bachelor’s degree in biology.
 She received her MD from Stanford University and completed her residency in radiation oncology at The University of Texas MD Anderson Cancer Center in Houston, Texas.
 She completed her internship at Highland General Hospital, Alameda County Medical Center in Oakland, California.
 She also participated in a research fellowship at Hokkaido University in Japan.